About

-For more than 25 years, Valentine worked to create economic opportunity through housing, education, and transportation through organizations such as Habitat for Humanity, Neighborhood Development Foundation, Lynchburg City School Foundation, and Beacon of Hope.
+For more than 25 years, Shannon helped to create opportunities for families and children through safe housing, education and economic development with organizations such as Habitat for Humanity, Neighborhood Development Foundation, Lynchburg City School Foundation,

 Key Accomplishments